Jason Ferguson (American football): Dallas Cowboys

 A highly coveted free-agent in 2005, coming off a very strong 2004 season in which he totaled 59 tackles and 3½ sacks, Ferguson left the Jets for the Dallas Cowboys, rejoining Bill Parcells who had become their head coach in 2003.
 Ferguson was signed to a five-year, $21.5 million contract that included a $9 million signing bonus.
 A replacement for La'Roi Glover most of the season, Ferguson started three games in 2005.
 After Glover left for the Rams in 2006, Ferguson took over as full-time starter.

 Following a season-ending biceps injury in the Cowboys' victory over the New York Giants in Week 1 of the 2007 season, Ferguson lost his starting job to Jay Ratliff.
-That following off-season he was traded to the Miami Dolphins in exchange for a sixth round draft pick in the 2009 NFL Draft (#197-Stephen Hodge).
+That following off-season he was traded to the Miami Dolphins in exchange for a sixth round draft pick in the 2009 NFL draft (#197-Stephen Hodge).
 The teams also swapped their 2008 sixth-rounders (#167-Erik Walden), with the Cowboys moving up from the bottom third to the top of that round.

 Miami Dolphins

 Rejoining Bill Parcells on a third team, Ferguson became the Dolphins' starting nose tackle in 2008.
 He then appeared in all games and, as of November 2009, had compiled 55 tackles (33 solo).
 In 2008, the Dolphins' opponents averaged only 101.3 rushing yards per game, and 4.2 yards per carry.

-In a game against the Carolina Panthers on November 19, Ferguson suffered right knee injury that caused him to miss the rest of the 2009 NFL season.
-Considering his age and the fact that he is playing on the last year of his contract, it was believed that this injury would end his 13-year tenure as an NFL player because he planned to either re-sign with the Dolphins, or retire.
+In a game against the Carolina Panthers on November 19, Ferguson suffered a right knee injury that caused him to miss the rest of the 2009 NFL season.
+Considering his age and the fact that he was playing on the last year of his contract, it was believed that this injury would end his 13-year tenure as an NFL player because he planned to either re-sign with the Dolphins, or retire.

 On March 6, 2010, Ferguson was suspended for the first eight games of the 2010 NFL season.
 He was penalized for taking steroids, the second time he failed the NFL drug test.
 Three days later, he re-signed with the Dolphins.
 However, on July 15, Ferguson announced his retirement from the NFL.